Great to have you back, Rush Lindbaugh and the Excellence in Broadcasting Network.

 Why 2025?

-And how is it gonna happen?
+And how is it going to happen?

-And what in the name of Sam Hill is going to have to happen.
+And what in the name of Sam Hill is going to have to happen?

-This is just is magic.
+This is just magic.

 Okay, cool, man.